-It is not possible to eliminate all risk in a charity, or indeed in life.
+It is not possible to eliminate all risk in a charity.
 What you are looking for is to have enough assurance that the risk is being managed to a level that the board is comfortable with.
 Assurance can be provided through a number of internal routes:

-- Documented policies, procedures, and guidance - Systems that are designed to prevent one individual having total control over known risk areas, e.g. in payroll and bank payments - Management supervision and checking processes - Staff and trustee training - Undertaking checks on suppliers, contractors, and partners - Bringing in third party expertise to supplement internal skills and knowledge, e.g. IT service providers, HR, governance, and legal services - Commissioning specific external reviews of identified risk activities - Comparing or benchmarking the charity's work to other organisations - Networking and peer learning with other charity professionals not on this list, and others that are on this list that you will not need to consider.
+- Documented policies, procedures, and guidance - Systems that are designed to prevent one individual having total control over known risk areas, e.g. in payroll, fundraising or bank payments - Management supervision and checking processes - Staff and trustee training - Undertaking checks on suppliers, contractors, and partners - Comparing or benchmarking the charity's work to other organisations - Networking and peer learning with other charity professionals not on this list, and others that are on this list that you will not need to consider.